Table of Contents

 Conclusion

-The legacy of Aksum survives not only in its towering stelae and ancient coins but also in the living traditions of the Ethiopian Orthodox Church that continue around Lake Tana.
-For deeper insight into this remarkable civilization, see Britannica's entry on Aksum and World History Encyclopedia's overview.
-Visitors to Lake Tana today can explore the same landscapes that nurtured one of Africa's greatest kingdoms, a testament to the enduring power of geography in shaping human history.
+The legacy of Aksum persists not only in its monumental stelae and ancient coinage but also in the living traditions of the Ethiopian Orthodox Church centered around Lake Tana.
+For more comprehensive information on this remarkable civilization, readers are encouraged to visit Britannica's entry on Aksum and explore scholarly resources on the kingdom’s history and cultural heritage.